katelynrae/Documentation/docs/technical-documentation/testing-strategy.md

 ### Levels of testing

 **End to end**
-Test the finished product (e.g. simulating running the application as a user)
+Test the finished product (e.g., simulating running the application as a user)

 **Integration:**
 Test composite components and/or the interaction of components, a middle ground between the two.